farisachugthai/dynamic_ipython/docs/magics.rst

 details on the options available specifically for profiling.

-There is one special usage for which the text above doesn't apply: if the filename ends with .ipy[nb], the file is run as ipython script, just as if the commands were written on IPython prompt.
+There is one special usage for which the text above doesn't apply: if the filename ends with .ipy[nb], the file is run as IPython script, just as if the commands were written on IPython prompt.

 -m